 BELMONT (Poetry, 2013)

-In Belmont, Stephen Burt maps out the joys and the limits of the life he has chosen, the life that chose him, examining and reimagining parenthood, marriage, adulthood, and suburbia alongside a brace of wild or pretty alternatives: the impossible life of a girl raised by cats; the disappointed lives of would-be rock stars; and the real life to which he returns, with his family, in the town that gives the book its name, driving home in an ode-worthy silver Subaru.
+In Belmont, Stephen Burt maps out the joys and the limits of the life she has chosen, the life that chose her, examining and reimagining parenthood, marriage, adulthood, and suburbia alongside a brace of wild or pretty alternatives: the impossible life of a girl raised by cats; the disappointed lives of would-be rock stars; and the real life to which she returns, with her family, in the town that gives the book its name, driving home in an ode-worthy silver Subaru.
 Can a life be invented the way a poem can?
 What does it mean for a precocious child or a responsible grown-up to depict the world we want?
 With wit, beauty, tenderness, and virtuosity, these poems define the precarious end of extended adolescence, and then ask what stands beyond.

 CLOSE CALLS WITH NONSENSE (Criticism, 2009)